HBPMedical/mip-deployment/doc/NewDataRequirements.md

 * The CDEsMetadata.json file
 * and the CSVs containing the data.

+# Local Validation of New Data

+Comprehensive documentation for validating the `CDEsMetadata.json` file and the CSV files you are working with, can be found [here](https://github.com/madgik/mipdb/).

 # Loading data on Exareme2

-There is more detailed documentation on adding data to exareme2 [here](https://github.com/madgik/Exareme2/blob/master/kubernetes/docs/ImportNodeData.md).
+There is a more detailed documentation on adding data to exareme2 [here](https://github.com/madgik/Exareme2/blob/master/kubernetes/docs/ImportNodeData.md).

-# Validation Script

-Comprehensive documentation for validating the CDEsMetadata.json file and the CSV files you are working with can be found [here](https://github.com/madgik/mipdb/blob/2.4.6/README.md).